google/libphonenumber/README.md

 }
 ```

-` PhoneNumber ` is a class that is auto-generated from the phonenumber.proto with necessary modifications for efficiency.
-For details on the meaning of each field, refer to https://github.com/googlei18n/libphonenumber/blob/master/resources/phonenumber.proto
+`PhoneNumber` is a class that was originally auto-generated from
+`phonenumber.proto` with necessary modifications for efficiency.
+For details on
+the meaning of each field, refer to `resources/phonenumber.proto`.

 Now let us validate whether the number is valid:

 ```java
 boolean isValid = phoneUtil.isValidNumber(swissNumberProto); // returns true
 ```

-There are a few formats supported by the formatting method, as illustrated below:
+There are a few formats supported by the formatting method, as illustrated
+below:

 ```java
 // Produces "+41 44 668 18 00"
 System.out.println(phoneUtil.format(swissNumberProto, PhoneNumberFormat.INTERNATIONAL));